coral-xyz/anchor/docs/src/tutorials/tutorial-6.md

 want a single account, i.e. your SOL wallet, to define your application state?
 Or do you want to keep track of all your account addresses, separately, for every program in existance?

-Associated accounts allow your users to reason about a single address, their main SOL wallet, a huge improvement on the account model introduced thus far.
+Associated accounts allow your users to reason about a single address, their main SOL wallet.
+This is a huge improvement on the account model introduced thus far.

-Luckily, Anchor provides the ability to easily created associated program accounts for your program.
+Luckily, Anchor provides the ability to easily create associated program accounts for your program.

 ::: details
 If you've explored Solana, you may have come across the [Associated Token Account Program](https://spl.solana.com/associated-token-account) which uniquely and deterministically defines